mslinn/jekyll_plugin_support/README.md

     $ demo/_bin/debug -r
     ```

- 2. View the generated website at [`http://localhost:4444`](http://localhost:4444)
+ 2. View the generated website,
+    which might be at [`http://localhost:4444`](http://localhost:4444),
+    depending on how you configured it.

 ### Plugin Debugging

  1. Set breakpoints in Visual Studio Code.

- 2. Initiate a debug session from the command line:
+ 2. Initiate a debug session from the command line by running the `demo/_bin/debug` script:

     ```shell
     $ demo/_bin/debug
+    Fetching gem metadata from https://rubygems.org/..........
+    Resolving dependencies...
+    Fetching public_suffix 5.0.4
+    Fetching nokogiri 1.15.5 (x86_64-linux)
+    Installing public_suffix 5.0.4
+    Installing nokogiri 1.15.5 (x86_64-linux)
+    Bundle complete!
+17 Gemfile dependencies, 96 gems now installed.
+    Use `bundle info [gemname]` to see where a bundled gem is installed.

+    INFO PluginMetaLogger: Loaded DraftFilter plugin.
+    INFO PluginMetaLogger: Loaded outline_js v1.2.1 plugin.
+    INFO PluginMetaLogger: Loaded outline v1.2.1 plugin.
+    Configuration file: /mnt/f/jekyll_plugin_support/demo/_config.yml
+              Cleaner: Removing /mnt/f/jekyll_plugin_support/demo/_site...
+              Cleaner: Removing /mnt/f/jekyll_plugin_support/demo/.jekyll-metadata...
+              Cleaner: Removing /mnt/f/jekyll_plugin_support/demo/.jekyll-cache...
+              Cleaner: Nothing to do for .sass-cache.
+    DEBUGGER: Debugger can attach via TCP/IP (127.0.0.1:37177)
+    DEBUGGER: wait for debugger connection...
     ```

- 3. Once the `Fast Debugger` signon appears, launch the Visual Studio Code launch
+ 3. Once the `DEBUGGER: wait for debugger connection...` message appears,
-     configuration called `Attach with rdbg`.
+    run the Visual Studio Code launch configuration called `Attach with rdbg`.

- 4. View the generated website at [`http://localhost:4444`](http://localhost:4444)
+ 4. View the generated website,
+    which might be at [`http://localhost:4444`](http://localhost:4444),
+    depending on how you configured it.

 ### Build and Push to RubyGems

-To release a new version,
+To release a new version:

   1. Update the version number in `version.rb`.
+  2. Add an entry to `CHANGELOG.md` describing the changes since the previous version.
-  2. Commit all changes to git; if you don't the next step might fail with an unexplainable error message.
+  3. Commit all changes to git;
+     if you don't the next step might fail with an unexplainable error message.
-  3. Run the following:
+  4. Run the following:

      ```shell
      $ bundle exec rake release